Garden Reach

-Garden Reach is a neighbourhood of Kolkata city in West Bengal, India.
-It is situated in the south-western part of Kolkata near the bank of the Hooghly River.
-It is located to the north-east of Maheshtala, the west of Kidderpore and the north of Taratala and Behala.
-Localities within Garden Reach include Metiabruz, BNR Colony, Bartala, Bandhabartala, Badartala and Rajabagan.
+Garden Reach is a neighbourhood of Kolkata in West Bengal, India.
+It is situated in the south-western part of Kolkata on the eastern banks of the Hooghly River.
+Localities within Garden Reach include Metiabruz, BNR Colony, Bandhabartala, Bartala, Badartala, Rajabagan and Santoshpur.

 History

-Nawab Wajid Ali Shah in exile
+Nawab Wajid Ali Shah in Exile

-This area is connected to the history of Nawab Wajid Ali Shah, fifth King of Oudh, who after being ousted by the East India Company, made Garden Reach his refuge.
+This area is connected to the history of Nawab Wajid Ali Shah, eleventh and last King of Oudh, who after being ousted by the East India Company, made Garden Reach his refuge.
 Accompanied by his close relatives, musicians, cooks and animals from his menagerie, he came ashore at Bichali Ghat near Metiabruz on 13 May 1856.
 A year later when the Indian Rebellion of 1857 spread to Lucknow and the rebelling sepoys installed one of his sons to the throne of Awadh, Wajid Ali Shah was imprisoned in Fort William by the East India Company along with his Prime Minister, due to the fear that he could become a rallying figure for the rebellion.
 H.E.A.
 Cotton wrote that "on Panic Sunday (June 14, 1857), there was wide spread apprehension among the white inhabitants of Kolkata because he had one, two, three thousand (no one knew) armed men under him".
 After his release from Fort William, he was "allotted" a building called BNR House, in Garden Reach-BNR Colony area, now a part of headquarters of South-Eastern Railway, Kolkata.

 Heartbroken after leaving Lucknow, he tried to carve out a miniature of Lucknow in Metiabruz.
-In his exile in Metiabruz, he tried to keep the sweet memories of his Lucknow era alive by recreating the musical environments of his Kaisarbagh Baradari.
-The king spent his life lavishly out of his income of 12 lakhs (i.e., 1.2 million) rupees per annum and a "second Lucknow" arose in this area.
-The Imambaras he created stands at the centre of Matiaburj.
+In his exile in Metiabruz, complete with grand Islamic structures and cultural hubs, he arranged dance and music events and nurtured his love of poetry and the arts.
+He kept the sweet memories of his Lucknow alive by recreating the musical evenings of his Qaisarbagh Baradari.
+The king spent his life lavishly out of his income of 12 lakhs rupees per annum and a second Lucknow arose in this area.
+The Imambaras he created stands at the centre of Metiabruz.
+He established a zoo of exotic animals, Kabootarbazi (pigeon flying), Kite flying and brought along secret recipes from royal kitchens to feed the entourage.
+His royal chefs knew the recipes of the Awadhi Kitchen, which arrived in Kolkata with them.
+Awadhi cuisine was distinguished by its delicious biryani, a dish of spiced rice and meat that was popular for its aromatic richness and flavour balance.
+Due to a shortage of funds following the banishment, the cooks started using potatoes and eggs instead of a large quantity of meat to maintain the royalty.
+These skilled chefs adapted their traditional recipes to suit the local taste buds, resulting in the birth of Kolkata Biryani.